Time: 10:00 AM

 Join us for an acoustic set with Karun, an alt.
 RnB musician from Nairobi who has captivated audiences since she was a teenager!
 Her current sound is a coalescence of RnB/soul with Afro-pop influences.
 She is best known for her song “Glow Up”, an uplifting, body-positive bop that foreshadows the sonic direction that Karun is taking in the “Catch A Vibe” EP.
 Karun’s music is raw and honest, weaving her life’s experiences into her music as she goes through them.
 Karun aims to inspire young artists to walk their own path and create timeless music.
 In 2019, she was named Forbes Africa 30 Under 30.
 She was also awarded as the Best R&B Artist at Cafe Ngoma award.
 Karun is an alumni of Berklee College of Music.

-Palaces for The People with Eric Klinenberg and Dr. Wangui Kimari , Moderated by Syokau Mutonga
+Palaces for The People: Eric Klinenberg and Dr. Wangui Kimari with Syokau Mutonga

 Eric Klinenberg and Dr. Wangui Kimari explore the potential for libraries to shift into inclusive use in a time of shaky global realities.
 The speakers; an NYU Professor and an Anthropologist, present case studies from Kenya and the USA.